-When the power goes out due to emergencies such as bad weather or hurricanes, the use of alternative power options such as portable items used for heaters and cooking goes up.
-This can be especially dangerous if fumes from these items build up in the home.
-This is why it is so important to make sure your homes are equipped with carbon monoxide detectors.
-(Don’t forget to replace the batteries on a regular basis!)
-More than 450 people die each year due to unintentional carbon monoxide poisoning.
-By recognizing and preventing carbon monoxide poisoning, we can help lower the number of unintentional deaths and help save lives.
+Now is the time to make sure your homes are equipped with CO detectors.
+(Don’t forget to replace the batteries on a regular basis- at least once a year!)
+More than 500 people die each year due to unintentional CO poisoning.
+By recognizing and preventing CO poisoning, you can help lower the number of unintentional deaths and help save lives.

-Carbon monoxide poisoning has symptoms that are very similar to the flu.
-Because of this, many people do not realize they have had carbon monoxide poisoning.
+The scary thing about CO poisoning is that the symptoms are very similar to the flu.
+Because of this, many people do not realize they have had CO poisoning.
 The most common symptoms are: headache, dizziness, weakness, nausea, vomiting, chest pain, and confusion.

-What can we do to help prevent carbon monoxide poisoning?
+What can you do to help prevent carbon monoxide poisoning?

 · Have your heating and water system (or anything serviced by gas) checked once a year for any problems by a qualified technician.